OpenVPN/openvpn3-linux/docs/man/openvpn3-config-manage.1.rst

 DESCRIPTION
 ===========
-This will delete an imported configuration profile from the configuration manager.
+Manage settings for an imported configuration profile.
+This allows to override parts of the original config profile.
+Note that this will not be reflected in the output of ``openvpn3 config-dump``.
+Use ``openvpn3 config-manage --show`` to see the existing overrides.

 OPTIONS
 =======

 -h, --help              Print usage and help details to the terminal

 -o DBUS-PATH, --path DBUS-PATH
                         D-Bus configuration path to the